Nebraska GED Requirements

 - Accommodations: You must apply for disability accommodations through the GED test’s accommodations page.

-- Diploma: After you pass the test, the State of Nebraska will award you a GED certificate that will show you have achieved the same level of knowledge as a high school graduate.
+- Diploma: After you pass the test, the State of Nebraska will award you a GED certificate showing that you have achieved the same level of knowledge as a high school graduate.

 Online GED Classes